Complex Contracts: Everything You Need to Know

 If a unilateral change is pursued, usually there is a notice period offered for this change, and the other party may have the right to end the contract altogether.
 Also, such a change should be contractually justified, or else it might be seen as a repudiation of the contract, allowing the other party to dissolve the contract and pursue damages.

 If you need further help understanding complex contracts, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.